ibm-cloud-docs/servicenow/support.md

 # Getting Support
 {: #getting-support}

-This is the getting support page
+This is the getting support page ...
+BRYAN